bookofproofs/bookofproofs.github.io/_sources/history/17th-century/tschirnhaus.md

 * While making this long journey, Tschirnhaus continued to report his observations and discoveries to Leibniz by letter, receiving helpful replies.
 * In his letter Leibniz also criticises Tschirnhaus's solution of algebraic equations.
 * After ending his long journey in 1679, Tschirnhaus lived for a time back in his home town of Kieslingswalde.
-* Also in 1682 he married Elisabeth Eleonore von Lest in Kieslingswalde.
-* In 1684 Tschirnhaus's father died leaving him the family estate at Kieslingswalde.
-* Tschirnhaus's wife took over managing the estate to allow him the time to continue his scientific researches.
 * Tschirnhaus worked on the solution of equations and the study of curves.
 * Nevertheless Tschirnhaus published his transformation in Acta Eruditorum in 1683 and, in this article, showed how it could be used to solve the general cubic equation.
 * Around this time Tschirnhaus was planning to write a major work explaining his philosophy.